TERREMEMBER/znbase/docs/content/v2.0/explore/change-data-capture/linux.md

 ## 1. Add a database table

-Start your local YugabyteDB cluster and run `ysqlsh` to connect to the service.
+Start your local ZNbaseDB cluster and run `ysqlsh` to connect to the service.

 ```sh
 $ ./bin/ysqlsh
 ```

-Add a table, named `users`, to the default `yugabyte` database.
+Add a table, named `users`, to the default `ZNbase` database.

 ```postgresql
 CREATE TABLE products(